Can I stay in My Apartment If I File Bankruptcy, and Can I Rent Another House or Apartment in the Future?

-If you’ve previously rented and can provide documentation that demonstrates a history of an excellent rental history with timely payments, emphasize this during your application or an interview with a prospective landlord.
+If you’ve previously rented and can provide documentation demonstrating an excellent rental history with timely payments, emphasize this during your application or an interview with a prospective landlord.
 Even if you have bankruptcy or bad credit, it could help persuade them to give you a chance because of this.

 Consider renting from a private property owner

-If you are trying to lease from a large chain, you may find your hands are tied to corporate policies.
-You might have better luck dealing with private properties management companies.
+If you are trying to lease from a large chain, your hands may be tied to corporate policies.
+You might have better luck dealing with private property management companies.
 Many will rent for you without checking your credit.
 Even if they run credit searches, they are still capable of more flexible options concerning applying.